 - Formulation of plans like the IADP and the IAAP to boost agricultural production.

-– Bulk of the records pertaining to ushering the “Green Revolution”.
+- The bulk of the records pertaining to ushering in the “Green Revolution”.

 - Setting up of the first few Agriculture Universities under the ‘land lease pattern’.

 - Separation of rural development from agriculture and formation of the Ministry of Rural Development (1985).